-Finally, as required by the statute, the Company has discussed its current 4.5 volt standard and procedures with the Division as part of this program, and the Division has not recommended any modifications to the Company's existing voltage standard or voltage testing procedures.
+Finally, as required by statute, the Company has discussed its current 4.5 volt standard and procedures with the Division as part of this program, and the Division has not recommend any modifications to the Company's existing voltage standard or voltage testing procedures.
+On September 26, 2012, the Division submitted a letter to the Commission stating that a threshold level of 4.5 volts was the Division determination of a proper level for contact voltage for mediation and repair under R.I.G.L. §39-2-25 (b)(4).
+The Company agrees with this determination.

-6 Navigant Report at 8-9.
+Navigant Report at 8-9